 Mankind’s search for a meaningful identity in an often confusing world is as old as our species itself.
 But on the Internet, matters of identity are less about discovering who you might be than they are about protecting who you already are.
 Identity theft cost consumers over $18 billion in 2012 alone, and with identity theft claiming a new victim every three seconds, data security has become both a major concern for consumers and a very profitable business for the credit industry.

 Of course, it’s not just identities that are being nicked or bank accounts that are compromised.
 Major corporations—including Gawker Media, Verisign, Twitter, and more—have all experienced major security leaks.
-While many of these leaks (some due to malicious attacks, some due to exploitation of existing weaknesses, and some due to human error) did not result in a loss of consumer information, in some cases usernames, email addresses, and sensitive financial or account details were exposed.
+While many of these leaks (some due to malicious attacks, some due to exploitation of existing weaknesses, and some due to human error) were “minor” compared to more serious ones, in some cases usernames, email addresses, and sensitive financial or account details were exposed.

 Regardless of their source, threats to information security—for individuals, for businesses, and for governments—will likely remain an unfortunate fact of life in the digital age.
-As technology advances, so too will the methods used to compromise databases and pilfer identities, and the business of minimizing (or even eliminating) “hot data” is sure to remain a booming one.
+As technology advances, so too will the methods used to compromise databases and pilfer identities, and the the business of finding ways to review, minimize (or even eliminate) “hot data” is sure to remain a booming one.

 Download this infographic.